ishan-rawat1/CDC2023_Business/README.md

 data = files.upload()
 ```
 ## 2. Data Preprocessing
+* For this step we had to use information from open resources and Chat-GPT
 * The code contains a custom function **'custom_date_converter'** that handles date conversion.
 We changed the date format from **'01st Jan 88'** to **'01/01/1988'**.
 This function isn't utilized in the active code, but it's prepared to reformat date strings to a more standard format.
 * Data is read into a pandas dataframe, **'df'.**
 ```python